 Fertility treatment add-ons.

-IVF treatment add-ons are usually not part of treatment ‘packages’ and are billed separately.
 Many of these interventions are still under evaluation and should be considered experimental.
-Some will represent good science and will build up a subsequent evidence base and become part of routine treatment, others will be shown to have no value and be discarded.
-It is important to have a full discussion with your consultant if add-ons are suggested as part of your treatment.
+Some will represent good science and will build up a subsequent evidence base and become part of routine treatment, others which show no perceivable benefits will be discredited and abandoned.

 IVF Treatment Add-Ons

-The traffic light system is shown below.
+This system is shown below.
 More information can be found on the HFEA website.

 In healthcare, knowledge comes from different sources.
 These include: